How to Use Home Equity Debt to Reduce Capital Gains Taxes

 You build equity in your home through two primary methods: market appreciation and paying down your mortgage.

-According to the Federal Reserve, American homeowners possess a cumulative $34.4 trillion in established home equity.
+According to the Federal Reserve, American homeowners collectively hold $34.4 trillion in home equity.

 Utilizing Home Equity Debt

-When you take on home equity debt, you simply borrow against the equity in your home.
-Unlike selling and converting your equity into capital gains, tapping into home equity provides you with borrowed money, not income.
+When you take on home equity debt, you borrow against the equity in your home.
+Unlike selling your home and converting equity into capital gains, tapping home equity provides borrowed funds—not income.

-As such, homeowners sometimes use HELOCs and other forms of home equity debt as a financial planning tool.
-Refi.com offers a variety of resources that explore the options for accessing home equity and the trade-offs that come with them.
+As such, homeowners sometimes use HELOCs and other forms of home equity debt as part of a broader financial planning strategy.

 Can Home Equity Debt Reduce Capital Gains Taxes?

-While home equity debt can be used as part of a broader financial planning strategy, it does not inherently increase your cost basis or reduce the capital gains taxes owed.
+While home equity debt can be part of a broader financial planning strategy, it does not inherently increase your cost basis or reduce capital gains taxes owed.

-It’s a common misconception that tapping into home equity increases your tax burden, since it increases the amount you owe on your home.
-In reality, this is not the case.
+It’s a common misconception that tapping home equity increases your tax burden because it increases what you owe on your home.
+In reality, that’s not the case.

-However, one exception to this rule exists: using your borrowed equity to make major repairs or improvements to the home increases your cost basis and can reduce your capital gains taxes.
+However, one meaningful exception exists: using borrowed equity to make major repairs or improvements to your home increases your cost basis and can reduce your capital gains taxes when you sell.

-For the most part, though, if you’re considering borrowing against your home’s equity for strategic purposes, you should view it as a cash-flow and timing tool, not a tax deduction.
+For the most part, if you’re considering borrowing against your home’s equity for strategic purposes, treat it as a cash-flow and timing tool—not a tax deduction.

 Risks of Using Home Equity for Tax-Related Strategies